 Correct.

-So he officed a couple of doors down, but you had no idea that he was actually the go-between to get that information.
+Okay, so he officed a couple of doors down, but you had no idea that he was actually the go-between to get that information.

-If you want to be a part of this program, as we have massive new developments to this deep state story that we have now been uncovering layer by layer by layer, as we now see that in the last two days, and there's going to be more news tonight as it relates to this go,
+At Hour 2, Sean Hannity Show, glad you're with us, 800-941 Sean, if you want to be a part of this program, as we have massive new developments to this deep state story that we have now been uncovering layer by layer by layer, as we now see that in the last two days, and there's going to be more news tonight as it relates to this go, you know, deep state go-between as the plot thickens with Bruce Orr, Christopher Steele,

-you know, deep state go-between as it the plot thickens with Bruce Orr, Christopher Steele, two columns, one by John Solomon, one by Sarah Carter, now showing the depth and the length and the breadth of which there were contacts with Christopher Steele.
+two columns, one by John Solomon, one by Sarah Carter, now showing the depth and the length and the breadth of which there were contacts with Christopher Steele.

-The most stunning admission he had was in Great Britain when he actually said, Oh, this is raw intelligence, and this raw intelligence has not been verified or corroborated.
+The most stunning admission he had was in Great Britain when he actually said, oh, this is raw intelligence, and this raw intelligence has not been verified or corroborated.

 And this raw intelligence, I don't know if it's true, maybe 50-50.

-But not only were they trying to use that phony, unverified Clinton, and by the way, the FBI was also paying Christopher Steele, used that dossier to undermine the president and his hopes and his chances in the general election.
+But not only were they trying to use that phony, unverified Clinton, and by the way, the FBI was also paying Christopher Steele, use that dossier to undermine the president and his hopes and his chances in the general election.

 Number one, it's an attempt to rig and steal an election, and then it's to undermine a duly elected president.

-A lot of details as it relates to these Bruce Orr documents raising really serious questions about the connections involved in all of this.
+A lot of details as it relates to these Bruce Orr documents raising really, really serious questions about the connections involved in all of this.

 Welcome both of you.

-Uh, because I think this is now we're getting even deeper into this, the weeds than we ever thought possible.
+Sarah, let's start with the new news here that we have, because I think this is now we're getting even deeper into this, the weeds than we ever thought possible.

 We now have the fourth highest ranking member of the Justice Department.

-His wife helped put together this dossier, Nellie Orr, we're told, and that he is selling and meeting with Christopher Steele, who was fired by the FBI plotting to bring him back, and also the emails revealing that they want to meet with Mueller and feed him this debunked information.
+His wife helped put together this dossier, Nellie Orr, we're told, and that he is selling and meeting with Christopher Steele, who was fired by the FBI, plotting to bring him back, and also the emails revealing that they want to meet with Mueller and feed him this debunked information.

-Well, I think it's incredible because I think for a while we've known that Orr played a significant role in what happened uh during the 2016 FBI investigation into this alleged collusion, Russia Trump uh collusion, and I think there was a lot of concern that how expansive the players were.
+Well, I think it's incredible because I think for a while we've known that Orr played a significant role in what happened during the 2016 FBI investigation into this alleged collusion, Russia-Trump collusion.

 Not just Bruce Orr, but there were people within the State Department.